Mersel AI Platform Capabilities

 ## How do I know if my brand is currently visible in AI search?

-* Map buyer prompts rather than traditional keywords.
+* Map buyer prompts

-* Structure every page for machine extraction.
+* Structure content for extraction

-* Build authority through third-party presence.
+* Build third-party authority

-* Maintain content freshness on a continuous cycle.
+* Maintain freshness on a continuous cycle

 **Ready to see where your brand stands in AI search?** [Book a free AI visibility audit with Mersel AI](https://www.mersel.ai/contact) to get a baseline measurement of your citation rate, Share of Voice, and competitive gaps across ChatGPT, Perplexity, and Google AI Overviews.